neelotpalchaulia/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab10-Serverless-Functions/LabExercise-5.md

 ## Exercise 5: Create a function that integrates with other services and Deploy Local project to an Azure function app

-In this exercise, you are going to create a local project that you'll use for Azure Functions development and deploy the local project to an azure function app.
+In this exercise, you are going to create a local project that you'll use for Azure Functions development and deploy the local project to an Azure function app.

-In this Exercise, you will have:
+In this Exercise, you will:

   + Task 1: Upload sample content to Azure Blob Storage.
   + Task 2: Configure a connection string.